ansys/pyfluent/doc/source/users_guide/meshing_workflows.rst

 Using the Meshing Workflows
 ===========================
-PyFluent allows you to access all the Fluent Meshing functionalities including the guided Meshing Workflows.
+PyFluent supports accessing all the Fluent Meshing functionalities including the guided Meshing Workflows.

 Using the Watertight Geometry Meshing Workflow